netdata/netdata/docs/guides/configure/performance.md

  - Data collection nodes stream collected metrics collected to a centralization point.
  - Data collection nodes export their metrics to another time series DB, or are scraped by Prometheus
  - Netdata installed only during incidents, to get richer information.
-In such cases, you may not want to use the dbengine at all and instead opt for memory mode `memory mode = ram` or `memory mode = none`.
+In such cases, you may not want to use the dbengine at all and instead opt for memory mode `memory mode = alloc` or `memory mode = none`.

 ## Disable machine learning

 Automated anomaly detection may be a powerful tool, but we recommend it to only be enabled on Netdata parents that sit outside your production infrastructure, or if you have cpu and memory to spare.
 You can disable ML with the following:

 ```conf
 [ml]